 Using Worksheet Event: Change

-The Change event is executed when the user change any cell in the worksheet.
+The Change event is executed when the user changes any cell in the worksheet.
 For the following cases the Change event is not triggered:

 - When a different value is generated from a formula used in a cell.

 - When an object is added to the worksheet.
-Example of objects: a chart, a shape, etc.
+Examples of objects: a chart, a shape, etc.

 For example, if you change something in the cell named “Input”, then “Target= Input”.
 The following example displays a message box that shows the address of the Target range: